Floricienta

-Floricienta ([floɾiˈsjenta]; known in English as Flinderella) is an Argentine juvenile musical telenovela based on the Cinderella story.
-It originally aired from 2004 to 2005, but since then it has been broadcast in many countries.
-Some international channels that have air Floricienta are TVE International, Disney Channel Latin America, Cartoon Network and Disney Channel Europe.
-It was also available in the United Kingdom on the Sky satellite lineup.
+Floricienta ([floɾiˈsjenta]; known in English as Flinderella) is an Argentine children's musical soap opera based on the Cinderella story.
+It originally aired between 2004 and 2005 on Canal 13 and has since been broadcast in more than 40 countries in Latin America, Israel, and various parts of Europe, becoming an international phenomenon for children and teenagers around the world.
+International networks that have broadcast Floricienta include Disney Channel, Cartoon Network, and Jetix.
+It was also available on Sky UK's satellite programming.

 The lead roles were portrayed by two-time Martín Fierro-Award-winning actress Florencia Bertotti, Juan Gil Navarro, Isabel Macedo, Fabio Di Tomaso and Benjamín Rojas.
 The show was created by Cris Morena and was produced by Cris Morena Group in association with RGB Entertainment.

-The series became an international phenomenon for children and teens throughout Latin America, Israel and parts of Europe.
+The series became a ratings phenomenon in Argentina, Latin America, Europe, and Asia.

-The telenovela spawned over 200 licensed products.
-The tour was attended by over 1 million people in Latin America and Israel including over 100 concerts in Teatro Gran Rex, ten shows in Luna Park stadium and four at Estadio Vélez, all in Buenos Aires.
+Floricienta quickly became a commercial success, positioning its discography among the top charts in countries such as Argentina, Uruguay, Mexico, Colombia, and Israel, among others.
+The franchise also generated more than 200 licensed products and hosted several musical tours attended by more than one million viewers in Argentina, Latin America, and Israel.
+These included more than 100 concerts at the Teatro Gran Rex in Buenos Aires, ten concerts at the Luna Park Stadium, and four at the José Amalfitani Stadium, all within the City of Buenos Aires.

-The show was adapted by Bandeirantes in Brazil (Floribella), SIC in Portugal, TVN in Chile, RCN Televisión in Colombia and Televisa in Mexico.
-In an interview with Radio 10, Cris Morena announced she sold the Latin American rights for Disney Channel.
+The format was sold to five countries and was eventually adapted by Bandeirantes in Brazil (Floribella), SIC in Portugal (Floribella), TVN in Chile (Floribella), RCN Televisión in Colombia (Floricienta), and Televisa in Mexico (Lola, érase una vez).
+In an interview with Radio 10, Cris Morena announced the sale of Latin American rights to Disney Channel.